-Drive Headers (SATA/ U.2)
+Drive Headers (SATA)

-SATA3/6G is the current standard for HDD/SSD/Optical interface.
+SATA3/6Gbit/s is the current standard for HDD/SSD/Optical interface.
 These cables are the data interconnect for the motherboard.
 Your HDD/SSD/Optical interface will still require a separate power connection from your power supply.

 SATA ports on this platform natively support full AHCI and RAID functions.
-AHCI is enabled by default; however the controller can be put into RAID mode in the BIOS.
-RAID mode supports RAID levels 0, 1, 5, and 10 and supports all AHCI functionality.
-All SATA ports are boxed above in RED.
+AHCI is enabled by default, but the controller can be put into RAID mode in the BIOS.
+RAID mode supports RAID levels 0, 1, 5, and 10 through the Intel® controller, and all ports retain full AHCI functionality in RAID mode.